WordPress/openverse/DOCUMENTATION_GUIDELINES.md

       max_length=150,
       unique=True,
-      description="A unique human-readable name for your application " "or project requiring access to the CC Catalog API."
+      description="A unique human-readable name for your application " "or project requiring access to the Openverse API."
     ),
     'description': openapi.Schema(
       title="Description",